eleshinlomo/elteema/README.md

-# EFARM
+# ELTEEMA

-This is a marketplace that connects farmers to customers.
+This is an ecommerce store that sells various african products.
+Frontend has been developed with Next js and connected to a Node Js backend through a REST API.